Emmotes/ic_modron_library/docs/egbert.md

 {:/nomarkdown}
 </span>

-The listed cores are all similar enough in damage for Egbert that you should use whichever you have the more favourable pipes for.
-Though I would not recommend the Magic core as it doesn't have any health nodes.
+The Modest and Strong (Non-Melee Variant) cores are far enough ahead of the Magic (Non-Magic Variant) core that they are the best ones to use for Egbert.
+I do not recommend even trying the Magic core because it doesn't have any health nodes.

 {::nomarkdown}
 <span id="dexTable" hidden>